aws-samples/step-functions-workflows-collection/uml-statemachine/resources/ServiceRequest.md

 ![ServiceRequestTrace5.png](ServiceRequestTrace5.png)

+As an exercise, confirm that the Step Functions workflow traces back to the UML model.
+The best way to check tracing is the **Event View** in **Task Scheduled** events.
 The complete trace back to UML is the following:
 - "sourceState": "Open", "activityType": "stateEntry","activityName": "openRequest"
 - "sourceState": "Open.Investigating.STPDecisionRequested","activityType": "stateEntry", "activityName": "makeSTPRequest”
 - “sourceState": "Open.Investigating.RoutedToAnalyst", "activityType": "stateEntry", "activityName": "routeToAnalyst"